maltarouti/iris-flower-classification/README.md

    v.
 Saving the model as a pickle file

 ### C. Refinement
 In this project, GridSearchCV was used which is an exhaustve search over specified parameter values for an estimator.
-The following are the hyperparameters that was givento the grid search:
+The following are the hyperparameters that was given to the grid search:
 ```python
  parameters = {
      'C': [0.1, 1, 10, 100],